yashsinha1611/sfdocs_Build_AI/Docusaurus/sf-documentation/docs/sfAgent_Linux/sfAgent_installation_in_Linux.md

-## Configure sfAgent on Linux
+## Configure sfAgent

-sfAgent is configured through its `config.yaml` file.
+sfAgent is configured through its config.yaml file.
 There are sections for metrics and logs where appropriate plugins with their configurations have to added to these sections.
 Below is an example:

 ```yaml
 key: <add profile key here>